NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Siphon Torment.md

 Granted by [[Feats/Siphon Torment|Siphon Torment]]

-The target gains temporary Hit Points equal to your level.
+You gain temporary Hit Points equal to the origin's level.

 *Source: Pathfinder Howl of the Wild*
 *ORC*